protesilaos/my-website/_interpretations/2022-07-01-memphis-sweet-paradox.md

 is an arrangement of beliefs which embed value judgements about what "ought to be".
-It is framed as pressure to perform in a certain way for the public, to placate those who test our conformity with the prevailing beliefs.
+It is framed as pressure to perform in a certain way for the public, to placate those who test our conformity with the prevailing values.

 [ Read/watch: [Expectations, rules, and
 role-playing](https://protesilaos.com/books/2022-05-03-expectations-rules-roles/) ]

 Perfectionism then, is not about how we relate to our own self.
-It is an act of servitude, of insisting on patterns of behaviour that are actually harmful for us in order not to be called out as a failure or
+It is an act of servitude, of insisting on patterns of behaviour that are actually harmful to us in order not to be called out as a failure or
 misfit: as one who does not satisfy the requirements of the role bestowed upon them.